scalatra/scalatra/README.markdown

 4.   __Download dependencies__

     At the sbt prompt, type `update`.
-This will download the Servlet API and Jetty.
+This will download required dependencies.

 5.   __Try it out__

     At the sbt prompt, type `jetty-run`.
-This will run step with the example on port 8080.
+This will run step with the example servlet on port 8080.

 6.   __Navigate to http://localhost:8080__